 2000 - 1600 BC

 1254 ....
 The monks at the Cistercian Abbey of St Mary at Rewley in Oxford were given the advowson of St Wendron church & its chapels before 1284 by Edmund Earl of Cornwall with its Great Tithes and glebe lands - that was over 730 years ago.
 Edmund was the son of Richard, 1st Earl of Cornwall and grandson of King John.
 Before this St Wendrona Church had belonged to his Manor of Helston which included the whole parish.
-The ancient Wendron village church is on a hill close to the mine at Trenere Wolas,(Lower Trenere} the Trenear of today.
+The ancient Wendron village church is on a hill overlooking the mine at Trenere Wolas,(Lower Trenere} the Trenear of today.
 Its tower can be clearly seen from the tea garden at the mine and the ancient bells of the church ring out for all to hear.

 1354 ....
 Edward the Black Prince [1330 - 1376] added the advowson of lands at Stithians and its church and this was approved by the bishop in 1354, over 700 years ago.
 A record of tithes relating to the use of the waterwheels exists in Wendron parish records.